Elmsley Count by Alex Elmsley

 CardMechanic says...

-The Elmsley Count is a false count used to conceal the third card in a five-card packet, making the trick appear more deceptive.
-It's accessible to newer magicians while offering room for personalization.
+The Elmsley Count is a false count used to conceal the third card in a packet, making the trick appear more deceptive.

 magicorthodoxy says...

-The Elmsley Count is essential for performing the routine smoothly.
-Magicians already proficient in it will find the trick relatively easy to master, but be mindful of angles and potential card flashes.
+The Elmsley Count is essential for performing the routine smoothly, and magicians proficient in it will find the trick relatively easy to master.

 PigCake says...